Course Information and FAQ:

 - Personal care items; soap, shampoo, etc. (towels, linens, and tissue are provided in the lodges)

-- Sunscreen if you use it (there are also environmental reasons not to- check it out)
+- Sunscreen if you use it (there are environmental reasons not to – check it out)

 - Sunglasses if you are sensitive to bright sunlight.

 - Flashlight – VERY important for night viewing.
-We recommend a small pen light.
-It will allow you to see a singing insect without ruining your and others’ night vision.
+We recommend a small pen light for walking.
+It will allow you to navigate without ruining your and others’ night vision.
+A stronger flashlight is great to illuminate a discovery, once an insect is found.

 - Optional: Your own first aid kit appropriate to your needs.